Barcode (drink)

 Barcode is an American brand of sports drinks.
-Marketed as a plant-based fitness water, Barcode is the eponymous product of the Drink Barcode company which was co-founded in 2021 by athletic trainer Mubarak "Bar" Malik and professional basketball player Kyle Kuzma.
+Marketed as a plant-based fitness water, Barcode is the eponymous product of the Drink Barcode company which was co-founded in 2021 by athletic trainer Mubarak "Bar" Malik and basketball player Kyle Kuzma.
 Its key ingredients include magnesium.

 Background and history

 Barcode was launched in April 2021 by Mubarak "Bar" Malik and Kyle Kuzma.
 At the time, Kuzma was on the Los Angeles Lakers, while Malik previously worked with the New York Knicks of the National Basketball Association (NBA) from 2013 to 2020.
-After time with the team as a training camp assistant and later a strength and conditioning coordinator, he served as their Director of Performance.
+After time with the team as a training camp assistant and later a strength and conditioning coordinator, he was their Director of Performance.

 Malik's work on Barcode was rooted in his experiences during years prior to launching the brand.
 Due to health issues in his family, such as diabetes, Malik was averse to the sugar content in "big name sports drinks on the market".
 Having a background in exercise physiology, kinesiology, sports science, and nutrition, Malik began formulating his own beverages.
 He initially tested these formulas on New England Patriots players as he had a relationship with the team's dietician.
 He paused work on the formula due to his role with the Knicks, but would revisit the endeavor after training for a marathon, still unhappy with sports drinks dominating the market.
 Additionally, his mother was diagnosed with cancer and Malik observed what she was receiving as treatment, which included ginseng and other adaptogens.
 Writing for Forbes, Kristi Dosh quoted Malik stating "why is it we don't have the same type of product at a smaller level—a nontoxic level—to stimulate enough of the antiviral, the anti-inflammatory, the antioxidant chemistry so we can continue to improve our strength?"